Types of car finance explained: Compare car finance options

 What is a personal loan?

 Ahh, the good old fashioned way of buying a car!
 A personal loan (sometimes referred to as an unsecured loan) is simply borrowing a set amount of money from your bank over a certain period.

-The Bank will put the money into your account.
-You then transfer this to the dealer to purchase a car.
-From this point, the vehicle is legally yours: but you still owe the money to the Bank.
+The bank will put the money into your account.
+You then transfer the cost of the car to the dealer to purchase a vehicle.
+From this point, the car is legally yours: but you still owe the money to the bank.

-As the loan is not secured to the car, you can sell the vehicle at any time.
-The Bank doesn’t care, as long as they get their money back!
+As the loan is not a security to the vehicle, you can sell the car at any time.
+The bank doesn’t care as long as they get their money back!
 You’ll need an excellent credit score.

-What are the pros of taking out a personal loan?
+What are the pros of taking out an unsecured loan?

-A personal car loan is probably the simplest form of car finance.
+A personal loan is probably the simplest form of car finance.
 It has many pros:

 - You can sell your car whenever you want!
-So if you change your mind or want to get something newer, you can sell it and use that money to pay off your loan (or at least, a good chunk of it).
+So if you change your mind or want to get something newer, you can sell the car and use that money to pay off your loan (or at least a good chunk of it).

-- Fixed payments for the loan duration, so there are no surprises.
+- Fixed payments for the finance duration, so there are no surprises.

-- With a personal loan, you can buy from whoever you want: whether that’s a well-known dealership or dodgy Dave from Gumtree. (psst…go for the former!)
+- With an unsecured loan, you can buy a car from whoever you want: whether that’s a well-known dealership or dodgy Dave from Gumtree. (psst, go for the former!)

 What are the cons of taking out a personal loan?